D-TACQ/AFHBA404/HUDP_RELAY.md

                     },
 ```

- - the HP32 slice is at byte offset 140 in the VO vector. use as the argument for hudp_relay below ..
+ - the HP32 slice is at byte offset 140 in the VO vector.
+We want the UDP slice off the data to start there, so use this as the argument for hudp_relay below ..
  - we set CLK to 10k to keep the speed down..

 ```bash